underworldcode/UWGeodynamics/docs/source/User Guide.rst

 .. note::

-   Fields can be dimensionalized using the GEO.Dimensionalize function (see below)
+   Fields can be dimensionalized using the GEO.dimensionalise function (see below)

 *Plot Velocity Fields* or any vector field.